Achievable logoAchievable logo

 Factoring expressions

 Factoring reverses expansion.
-Instead of distributing a factor across terms, you rewrite an expression as a product of factors by pulling out common factors or using known patterns.
+Instead of distributing a factor across terms, you rewrite an expression as a product of factors by pulling out common factors.
 A factored form is often easier to evaluate, simplify further, or use when solving equations.

-• Greatest common factor (GCF): the largest factor shared by all terms; factoring it out simplifies the expression.
+The key technique covered here is the greatest common factor (GCF): the largest factor shared by all terms.
+Factoring it out simplifies the expression.

 6x+9